Session-Level Properties

 Viewing Results

-You can also use session session property scores to filter and sort the Sessions screen, helping you quickly find problematic sessions that need attention.
+Use session property scores to filter and sort the sessions table, helping you quickly find problematic sessions that need attention.